Fireball Jello Shots Recipe

 To make the jello shots:

-• In a bowl, add the 2 gelatin packets and dissolve with 4 tablespoons of cold water.
+- In a small glass or bowl, add 2 packets of gelatin and dissolve with 4 tablespoons of cold water.
+Let it sit for a few minutes to bloom.

-• In a saucepan, bring 1 cup of orange simple syrup to a boil.
-Remove from heat and mix in the dissolved gelatin until well combined.
+- In a saucepan, bring 1 cup of homemade orange simple syrup to a boil.
+Remove from heat and stir in the bloomed gelatin until fully dissolved.

-• Refrigerate for 6-8 hours or until firm.
+- Refrigerate the filled orange peels for 6–8 hours, or until the jello is completely firm.

 Don’t forget to share your Fireball Jello Shots with us on Instagram using the hashtag #sugarandclothloves.
 We always love seeing all of your creations!
 Looking for more quick and delicious recipes?
 You can find them all right here!